 The whales can be spotted almost year-round thanks to the migration schedules of humpbacks coming from both the north and south.

 However, the best time of year to spot them is between August and October.
-Various species of Dolphins are also commonly seen around Manual Antonio and are known for putting on shows for boaters.
+Various species of Dolphins are also commonly seen around Manuel Antonio and are known for putting on shows for boaters.

 Rating: ⭐️ 4.5 Star Review with 181 reviews Length: ⏳ 3-4 hours